djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

     ViolationRecord
-    DriverLicence       <-- Jon will finish Monday with TA(BLOB issue) NewVehicleRegistration?? (at least mostly done) <-- Jon (near completion) Fix BLOB uploading                <-- Jon will discuss with TA on Monday Create add_people form            <-- Jon
+    DriverLicence       <-- Jon will finish Monday with TA(BLOB issue) NewVehicleRegistration?? (at least mostly done) <-- Jon (near completion) Create add_people form            <-- Jon

   <add other TODO's here if you have any>